||Parks & Trails; Recreation

 ||Multiple contractors and CRD

-The CRD is developing a new regional park trail, Sooke Hills Wilderness Trail, as part of the The Great Trail (formerly known as The Trans Canada Trail) route.
-The goal is to complete the trail by July 2017, the 25th anniversary of the Trail and Canada’s 150th anniversary of Confederation.
+The CRD is developing a new regional park trail, Sooke Hills Wilderness Trail.
+It will become part of the The Great Trail (formerly known as The Trans Canada Trail) route.

 The hiking and biking trail will be developed between the Humpback Reservoir in Sooke Hills Wilderness Regional Park Reserve and the CRD - Cowichan Valley Regional District boundary.

 The trail is in the Sooke Hills Wilderness Regional Park Reserve.
 The Reserve and Sooke Hills Wilderness Trail are not open to the public at this time.
-Construction is underway and as an active construction site, it is imperative that no access occurs along the proposed route.
-Our aim is to have the trail open for use in July 2017.
+It is still an active construction site and it is not safe to travel in this area.
+The trail opens on June 23, 2017.

 About the Trail